swesterfeld/liquidsfz/README_WINDOWS.md

  * exception `seh`
  * build revision `0`

-it is likely that other compilers could also work.
-If you need changes to build with another compiler, please report it as a github issue.
+It is likely that other compilers could also work.
+If you need changes to build with another compiler, please report it as a GitHub issue.

 ## cmake

 We assume that cmake is also installed and working, and in the PATH.

-## preparing the liquidsfz source code
+## Preparing the liquidsfz source code

-The source code can be downloaded from github.
+The source code can be downloaded from GitHub.
 For this document we assume that the folder containing the master branch of liquidsfz was extracted to `C:\src\liquidsfz-master`